Peeragogy/Peeragogy.github.io/workbook.md

 and transfers to the purple “L” at Davis Street in Evanston.
 He plans to change to the red line at Howard Street, but the train says “Loop” and he asks another passenger whether it will stop at Howard.
-She says it will, but that he can save an hour of his time by riding into the city and then riding back two stops!
+She says it will, but that he can save an hour of his time by riding express to the city and then coming back two stops!
+Joe makes it to his meeting with Charlie with plenty of time to spare.

 2. *Peer production*: Two cavewomen see lightning strike a tree and produce fire!
 Walking up to it they notice the heat and think “Wouldn't it be nice to have fire for our family at night!”
 Once the rain clears, they find some sticks and start working together to figure out how they can use them to start their own flame.
-After hours of trial and error, BOOM they've got fire! :)
+After hours of trial and error, BOOM they've got fire!
+The news travels fast. :)

 Peeragogy is an approach to learning and working together on projects ranging from the mundane to the monumental.
 Peer learning and peer